 Low pile carpet has short fibers that look and feel flat and dense.
-This type of carpet is easy to clean and durable; it doesn’t catch much dirt or debris, and it can stand up to a lot of foot traffic without losing its initial appearance.
+This type of carpet is easy to clean and durable.
+It doesn’t catch much dirt or debris.
+Plus, it can stand up to a lot of foot traffic without losing its initial appearance.
 Low pile carpet is the best carpet for high traffic areas and rooms where dirt, pet hair or other messes are a concern.

 Medium pile carpet offers a balance of ease and comfort.
-With fibers taller than those of low pile carpet, medium pile carpet is softer to the touch but still manages to hold up to moderate foot traffic and dirt, making it a popular choice for living rooms and bedrooms where you may want more comfort underfoot.
+With fibers taller than those of low pile carpet, medium pile carpet is softer to the touch.
+Still, it manages to hold up to moderate foot traffic and dirt.
+Medium pile carpet is a popular choice for living rooms and bedrooms where you may want more comfort underfoot.
 Although more prone to catching pet hair and debris, this type of carpet can still be easily cleaned with a vacuum with a brush roller.

 High pile carpet has long fibers that create a plush and fluffy look and feel.
-High pile carpets add extra cushion underfoot but also more readily collect dust and debris, making it require more frequent maintenance.
+High pile carpet adds extra cushion underfoot.
+However, it also collects dust and debris more readily, so it requires more frequent maintenance.
 Additionally, high pile carpets are more prone to being crushed and holding impressions from furniture and foot traffic.
 This pile height is a good choice for areas where you want to add a touch of warmth and luxury or where you want to dampen noise.

-Most carpet fibers are made of synthetic materials or blends of synthetic and natural materials, since synthetic materials are designed to resist stains, static electricity, fading and moisture.
+Most carpet fibers are made of synthetic materials or blends of synthetic and natural materials.
+Synthetic materials are designed to resist stains, static electricity, fading and moisture.
 Of course, each type of carpet fiber has various pros and cons, even among synthetic options.
 There are five primary types of carpet fibers:

 Triexta has a similar appearance to nylon fibers but is significantly softer.
 It is naturally hydrophobic, so it repels stains and moisture damage well.

 Polyester fibers, like triexta fibers, are hydrophobic and resist stains.
 Polyester also offers vibrant color options.
-However, polyester fibers can fade in the sun and are generally known to be less durable than nylon fibers.
+However, polyester fibers can fade in the sun.
+They are typically less durable than nylon fibers.

 Wool, a traditional and natural fiber, has a soft and luxurious feel.
-Wool is a strong material that can hold up to heavy foot-traffic and compaction from furniture, but it needs to be cleaned and maintained properly.
-Many stains as well as the chemicals in stain removers can damage wool carpet.
+Wool is a strong material that can hold up to heavy foot-traffic and compaction from furniture.
+However, it needs to be cleaned and maintained properly.
+Many stains, as well as the chemicals in stain removers, can damage wool carpet.

-Texture carpet or twist carpet is the most popular indoor carpet style.
-It uses two-toned yarn and has a tightly twisted construction that resists absorbing dirt.
+Texture carpet, also known as twist carpet, is the most popular indoor carpet style.
+It uses two-toned yarn.
+Its tightly twisted construction resists absorbing dirt.
 Soft to the touch and subdued in appearance, texture carpet is a popular choice for family rooms and bedrooms.

 Berber carpet or loop carpet is a dense construction that holds up well in heavily trafficked areas.
-The yarn is uncut and looped, which makes it highly stain resistant and one of the best carpets for stairs, hallways and basements.
-Note that pet claws can snag on this type of carpet.
+The yarn is uncut and looped, which makes it highly stain resistant.
+Berber carpet is one of the best carpets for stairs, hallways and basements.
+Pet owners should be aware that their pet's claws can snag on this type of carpet.